a closer look at tree bark, with michael wojtech

 IT’S ALWAYS RIGHT in front of us, 365 days a year on every tree.
 Perhaps that explains why we take bark for granted.
 We don’t look closely, or recognize more than a few obvious examples like a paper birch—let alone ask what bark is all about: what functions it serves, or why it looks so different from species to species.

-Michael Wojtech of Know Your Trees dot com and author of “Bark: A Field Guide to Trees of the Northeast” (affiliate link) can answer those questions, plus this one: Can you actually learn to identify trees by their bark (an especially useful skill now through spring, when many are leafless)?
+Michael Wojtech of Know Your Trees dot com and author of “Bark: A Field Guide to Trees of the Northeast” (Amazon affiliate link) can answer those questions, plus this one: Can you actually learn to identify trees by their bark (an especially useful skill now through spring, when many are leafless)?
 Hint: The answer is yes.

 Michael left a 15-year business career to pursue his love of natural history and writing, and earned his Master’s in Conservation Biology from Antioch University New England.
 His thesis, on tree bark, became the basis for the field guide.
 Though the book’s plant ID section covers trees of the Northeast, much of the material inside speaks to the characteristics and function of bark anywhere–so it’s fascinating wherever you live.